cassiemetzger/THC-CAT/README.md

   <i><br> Figure 1: The algorithm depicted in Figure 3 of Metzger, Gokus, & Errando (2025).</i>
 </p>

+## Data products
+This repository contains two data sets: primary catalog [THC_catalog.fits](./CATALOGS/THC_catalog.fits) and supplementary catalog [WISE_EROSITA_ALLmatches.fits](./CATALOGS/WISE_EROSITA_ALLmatches.fits).

+[THC_catalog.fits](./CATALOGS/THC_catalog.fits) contains the 121 THC sources that pass all parameters detailed in Figure 1.
+It is produced using [THC_algorithm.ipynb](THC_algorithm.ipynb).

+[WISE_EROSITA_ALLmatches.fits](./CATALOGS/WISE_EROSITA_ALLmatches.fits) contains all 5482 sources that pass the IR magnitude and color cuts (Steps 1&2 in Section 3 of Metzger et al. 2025) and have WISEA and 1eRASS counterparts within 5'' of one another.

 ## Scripts
 Please note that all scripts have input files from a number of catalogs that are not included in this repository and must be retrieved separately.
 As a result, you will need to edit the paths in the scripts to match your local directory.